 Wapplyzer - 22 applications

-Significantly less software platforms than Dan Murphy’s, but still uses plenty of marketing technology.
+Significantly fewer software platforms than Dan Murphy’s, but still uses plenty of marketing technology.
 Less tech normally means faster load speeds.

 We can see they run several analytics tools, so they clearly use digital data a lot.

-Other applications cover tagging, caching, personalisation, marketing automation and advertising and more.
+Other applications cover tagging, caching, personalisation, marketing automation, advertising and more.
 This is similar in scope to Dan Murphy’s.
-But interestingly, Liquorland only have 1 or 2 applications per function, where Dan Murphy’s has multiple applications.
+But interestingly, Liquorland only has 1 or 2 applications per function, whereas Dan Murphy’s has multiple applications.

 Overall, another positive e-Commerce alcohol sales experience with the most noticeable difference being the martech used on the site.